spelunky-fyi/overlunky/docs/src/includes/_globals.md

 - Note: The clicked/pressed actions only make sense in `ON.GUIFRAME`.
 - Note: Lua starts indexing at 1, you need `keysdown[string.byte('A') + 1]` to find the A key.
 - Note: Overlunky/etc will eat all keys it is currently configured to use, your script will only get leftovers.
-- Note: `gamepad` is basically [XINPUT_GAMEPAD](https://docs.microsoft.com/en-us/windows/win32/api/xinput/ns-xinput-xinput_gamepad) but variables are renamed and values are normalized to -1.0..1.0 range.
+- Note: [Gamepad](#Gamepad) is basically [XINPUT_GAMEPAD](https://docs.microsoft.com/en-us/windows/win32/api/xinput/ns-xinput-xinput_gamepad) but variables are renamed and values are normalized to -1.0..1.0 range.

 ### mouse_position